Z3Prover/FirewallChecker/README.md

 ### Firewall Input Format

-The FirewallChecker consumes files of tab-separated firewall rules like those exported from Windows Firewall.
+The FirewallChecker consumes files of tab-separated inbound host firewall rules like those exported from Windows Firewall.
 To export the firewall rules of a given computer, do the following:

   1. Open the Windows Run prompt with `win+r`
   2. Run `mmc` (the Microsoft Management Console)
   3. Open the "Add or Remove Snap-ins" prompt with `ctrl+m`
   4. Add the "Windows Defender Firewall with Advanced Security" snap-in
-  5. Click "Inbound Rules" or "Outbound Rules"
+  5. Click "Inbound Rules"
   6. Right-click the same inbound or outbound rules and click "Export List..."
   7. Save the tab-separated output file